SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 *& DDIC data element *&---------------------------------------------------------------------*

-"Note: The types int1 and int2 in the prvious code snippet represent "DDIC data elements, too.
+"Note: The types int1 and int2 in the previous code snippet represent "DDIC data elements, too.

 "A reference type and variable such as the following shall be created